Allow More New Housing Within the Urban Core

 Transit-oriented development is an important part of reducing greenhouse gas emissions because people who live in denser, more urban areas tend to have a smaller carbon footprint.
 This is because in cities jobs, housing, and services are closely colocated, so people in cities do not need to travel as far.
 When they do travel, they have more alternatives to automobile use, and are more likely to use public transit, walking and cycling instead.
 Also, in cities people tend to have less space, and therefore they have smaller homes, leading to lower emissions from heating and cooling.
 This is illustrated by a map of US Household Carbon Footprint by zip code included in this paper by Christopher Jones and Daniel M. Kammen that was published in Nature: Spatial Distribution of U.S. Household Carbon Footprints Reveals Suburbanization Undermines Greenhouse Gas Benefits of Urban Population Density:

 Seattle adopted transit-oriented development in the early 90's by designating core areas in certain neighborhoods as urban centers or urban villages.
 Downtown, First Hill, the University District and Northgate were designated regionally and in Seattle's Comprehensive Plan as major urban growth centers.
-They include high density commercial and residential development and are high priority for service by light rail,
+They include high density commercial and residential development and are high priority for service by light rail, and bus rapid transit.

 Urban villages are generally zoned neighborhood commercial or low to mid- rise residential; they encourage moderate density and are prioritized for more frequent transit service.